t0tec/formula-one-api/README.md

 * [Swagger-spring-mvc](https://github.com/springfox/springfox)

 ## TODO:
-* Enable and configure travis-ci for running tests
+* Enable and configure travis-ci for running builds/tests
 * A lot more api endpoints that need to be added
-* [Bug](https://github.com/springfox/springfox/issues/610) from Swagger-spring-mvc: positioning controllers/methods not working

 ## Attribution
 * Thanks to [Ergast](http://ergast.com/mrd/db) for the usage and keeping the database up to date